16th EUMETSAT User Forum in Africa

 Many satellites observe the Earth continuously and provide wealth of data that have the potential to support weather forecasting, DRR, environmental management as well as climate adaptation.
 As such, satellite data can provide crucial information in support to the implementation and the monitoring of sustainable development strategies and policies.

-This 15th EUMETSAT User Forum in Africa focuses on the transition to this next generation of meteorological satellites, and on various applications (research and operational) based on Earth Observation that directly contribute to the decision making process in various sectors, whether on the sea, rivers or land, whether related to food security, biodiversity, health or other.
+This 16th EUMETSAT User Forum in Africa will focus on the transition to this next generation of meteorological satellites and on various the use of the Satellite data for Early Warning.
+As well as on other applications (research and operational) based on Earth Observation that directly contribute to the decision making process in various sectors, whether on the sea, rivers or land, whether related to food security, biodiversity, health or other.

 The following sessions are open for your contribution:

 With the increase of natural and humanitarian disasters, Disaster Risk Reduction has been, and still is, a major priority to reduce socio-economic vulnerabilities to disaster as well as dealing with the environmental and other hazards that trigger them.
-Speakers are encouraged here to present activities showing how operational use of Earth Observation provides key information in this area resulting in important impact for people.
-Focus will be in particular on the Early Warning systems, including the capacity of the NMHS to exploit Earth observation, and NWP model outputs to improve the information that they provide to disaster management authorities in their country.
+Speakers are encouraged here to present activities showing how operational use of Earth Observation provides key information for Early Warning systems.

 Contribution of Earth observation on Oceans, Great Lakes and Coastal areas monitoring have increased a lot in the last 10 years.
 Speakers are encouraged here to present operational success stories that have changed the working life of people in the field and are making an impact to the society.
 Focus in this session will be on the applications or services making use of Earth observation data, and in particular those from the Sentinel-3 satellites, the EUMETSAT OSI-SAF, from altimetry mission (e.g. Jason) or from the Copernicus Marine Environment Monitoring Service.